Issa Vegas Sizzles In Silver Bikini & Strikes Sexy Poses At The Pool

 In the final shot, Issa arched her back and propped up her right knee.

-The share has garnered over 121,400 likes, and her followers raved about her figure and good looks in the comments section.
+The share has garnered more than 121,400 likes, and her followers raved about her figure and good looks in the comments section.

 “Looking so beautiful just wow,” gushed a supporter.